ibm-cloud-docs/vpc/example-code.md

 To create and configure your virtual private cloud (VPC) and other attached resources, perform the steps in the sections that follow, in this order:

 1. Create a VPC and subnet to define the network.
 1. If you want to allow all resources in the subnet to communicate with the public internet, attach a public gateway.
 1. Create a virtual server instance.
 By default, a 100 GB boot volume is attached to the instance.
-1. If you want additional storage, create a block storage volume and attach it to your instance.
+1. If you want more storage, create a block storage volume and attach it to your instance.
 1. To define the inbound and outbound traffic that's allowed for the instance, configure its security group.
 1. If you want your instance to be reachable from the internet, reserve and associate a floating IP address.